 Acceptable recommendations will come from current or former professors who can assess your potential for graduate work.
 Other recommenders, such as employers, are also acceptable and encouraged.
 ApplyYourself is the preferred method for recommendations, but letters can also be emailed to firstname.lastname@example.org.
 Three letters are required - if you are reapplying, only two are necessary.

 Scores should be sent to the University of Minnesota.
 Institutional code: 6874, departmental code: 0210.
+It takes about two weeks for scores to interface with Apply Yourself.

 English Language test scores (TOEFL, IELTS, etc.)